Malibu, California: Arts and culture

-Getty Villa, an art museum that is part of the J. Paul Getty Museum, is located just outside the city limits in the adjacent Pacific Palisades neighborhood of Los Angeles.
+Getty Villa, an art museum that is part of the J. Paul Getty Museum, is just outside the city limits in the Pacific Palisades neighborhood of Los Angeles.
 It is owned and operated by the J. Paul Getty Trust, which also oversees the Getty Center in West Los Angeles.
 The Museum at the Getty Villa houses Getty's collections of antiquities, sculptures, art pieces and cultural artifacts of ancient Greece, Rome, and Etruria.

 Adamson House, the historic house and gardens of the 19th-century original owners of Malibu, the Rindge Family, is a state museum.

-The Malibu Art Association, a non-profit organization to foster the arts in Malibu produces shows, demonstrations and workshops for its members, and offers art for public display throughout the community.
+The Malibu Art Association, a nonprofit organization to foster the arts in Malibu, produces shows, demonstrations and workshops for its members, and offers art for public display throughout the community.
 The Malibu Garden Club holds an annual garden tour of private, residential gardens.

 Malibu High School offers musicals every spring and instrumental and vocal musical concerts every winter and spring.
 Smothers Theatre of Pepperdine University's Theatrical Drama Department offers concerts, plays, musicals, opera, and dance.

+Annual events

+The Malibu Arts Festival is held annually on the last weekend in July by the Malibu Chamber of Commerce.
+The Malibu International Film Festival is held every year showcasing new films and filmmakers from around the world.
+The Malibu Chili Cookoff, held every Labor Day weekend, is sponsored by the Kiwanis Club of Malibu.
+Proceeds benefit children and youth organizations.
+The Malibu Nautica Triathlon is held every September.
+In 2007, it raised $718,000 to benefit Children's Hospital Los Angeles.